Mamenchisaurus: Description

 M. sinocanadorum is known from fragmentary remains, but these suggest that it was a large species.
 The cervical vertebrae are on average 1.19 times longer than those of M. hochuanensis; based on this, Russel and Zheng estimated the type specimen at 26 m in length.
-Taylor and Wedel estimated the neck around 12 m in length based on comparison to M. hochuanensis.
-However, the 2023 redescription gave a longer estimate between 14.4 m and 15.1 m based on comparison to Xinjiangtitan, though the authors stressed the level of uncertainty.
+Taylor and Wedel estimated the neck to be around 12 m in length based on comparisons with M. hochuanensis.
+However, the 2023 redescription gave a longer estimate of between 14.4 m and 15.1 m based on comparison to Xinjiangtitan, though the authors stressed the level of uncertainty.
 The type specimen possessed the longest cervical rib of any described sauropod dinosaur, measuring 4.2 m.
 For comparison, a Sauroposeidon cervical rib measures 3.42 m.
 Based on CT imaging, Moore and colleagues estimated the cervical vertebrae of M. sinocandorum to be 69–77% air by volume, assuming complete removal of bone marrow.
 The mandible was 60.3 cm in length and had 19 teeth.
 In contrast to the more squared-off jaws of diplodocids, the front of the mandibles met at an oblique angle.
-Two as-yet-undescribed cervical vertebrae possibly suggest one of the largest dinosaurs known.
-Gregory S. Paul suggested that these might belong to M. sinocanadorum and estimated a length 35 m and possibly weighing 60 to 80 t.
+Two as-yet-undescribed cervical vertebrae may belong to one of the largest dinosaurs known.
+Gregory S. Paul suggested that these might belong to M. sinocanadorum and estimated a length of 35 m and weighing 60 to 80 t.
 However, the referral of these vertebrae to M. sinocanadorum has been questioned.

-M. anyuensis shares morphological similarities to M. hochuanensis.
+M. anyuensis shares morphological similarities with M. hochuanensis.
 He and colleagues estimated the length of this species at 21 m.
-Paul estimated it longer at 25 m with a mass of 25 t.
+Paul estimated it at 25 m in length with a mass of 25 t.